What are the symptoms of menopausal hair loss?

 Menopausal hair loss is a common phenomenon that affects many women when they go through menopause.
 Studies have estimated that up to 66% of all women experience some degree of hair loss during menopause.
 This type of hair loss typically occurs gradually and involves thinning or baldness at the temples or top of the head.
 In most cases, the hair does not fall out completely and is only visibly thinner than before.
 In addition to hormone levels falling, changes in diet and stress levels during menopause can also contribute to hair loss.

-How can I prevent hair loss during menopause?
+How can I prevent menopausal hair loss?

 Eat a healthy diet